Cruising with Groups

 - Many cruise lines have mobile apps that you can use to text with your friends and family as long as everyone downloads the app.
 Check out the Celebrity Cruises app and Princess Cruises Ocean Medallion, just to name a few.

 - I've seen families bring walkie-talkies to communicate.
+This is a great option if you are cruising with little ones who may not have cell phones yet.
 Even some cruise ships have these available for a small fee, such as Royal Caribbean.

 - Staterooms still have telephones!
 Leave a message on your friend or family's phone and when they walk in, they'll see the light blinking.
 Just find a public phone and dial their room to leave a message where they can find you.